brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 3/Ephesians 3 19 bht.md

 2. "The love of Christ is held out to us as the subject which ought to occupy our daily and nightly meditations...He who is in possession of this alone has enough."
 3. "Let us remember, therefore, that the certainty of faith is knowledge, but is acquired by the teaching of the Holy Spirit, not by the acuteness of our own intellect."

+### Philip Schaff:
+1. "The love of Christ; His love to us, since our love to Him could not be described by the phrase: which exceedeth knowledge."
+2. "To have an adequate experimental knowledge of Christ’s love which surpasses any abstract Knowledge independent of religious experience and Christian gratitude."
+3. "Christ then abiding in your hearts, ye, being raised up to the comprehension of God’s mercy in Him and of his love, will be filled, even as God is full each in your degree, but all to your utmost capacity, with Divine wisdom, might, and love."

 ### Archibald T. Robertson:
 1. "All the same Paul dares to scale this peak."
 2. "One hesitates to comment on this sublime climax in Paul's prayer, the ultimate goal for followers of Christ."